Environmental Facilities & Services

 Questions you may have in regard to the County Environmental Facilities & Services Division in relation to the Coronavirus as of March 17, 2020:

-Q. Are the Transfer Stations open and following a regular schedule?
+Q. Are the Transfer Stations open?

 Q. Where can I find information regarding the hours of operation and locations for the Transfer Stations?